-According to GetResponse Report 2017, email marketing is the most effective digital marketing channel today.
+According to GetResponse Report, email marketing campaign is the most effective digital marketing instrument today.
 With over 4000% ROAS benchmark and 60% conversation rate, this marketing channel attracts the attention of all types of businesses, no matter their size.

 Let’s figure out what types of promotional emails you need to deal with, and what steps you need to follow to launch your email marketing campaign successfully.

-What the Numbers Tell Us About Email Marketing Effectiveness
+What the Numbers Tell Us About Email Marketing Campaign Effectiveness

 People are used to checking their inbox regularly.
 Over 45% of all users check the Promotions tab at least once a day, and 26% – per week.
 If your emails have eye-catching subject lines, there is a high probability these will be opened.